Asplund-Samuelsson/furee/README.md

 ### Evaluation of a top model

-Splitting the set of ancestral and contemporary sequences into 63 training sequences and 62 testing sequences allowed development of a Ridge regression sparse refit (SR) top model.
+Splitting the set of ancestral and contemporary sequences into 63 training sequences and 62 testing sequences allowed development of a Ridge regression sparse refit (SR) top model used to predict height in the phylogenetic tree.
 The top model showed test RMSE ≈ 0.0339 using original UniRep mLSTM parameters and test RMSE ≈ 0.0263 using evotuned parameters.

 ![alt text](data/top_model_evaluation.png "Evaluation of top model using 125 FBPase sequences")